 - River Runners – These are longer kayaks with volumes that run in the middle of Creek and Play boats and are designed to maneuver downriver with better tracking and control.

 - Inflatables/Duckies – These are similar to the inflatable kayaks we mentioned about, but are made for more aggressive rapids and rivers.

-We’ll throw in tandem kayaks as a major type of kayak, because they’re in a class all by themselves.
+We’ll throw in tandem type kayaks as a major difference in kayaks, because they’re in a class all by themselves.

 Tandem—2-person—kayaks come in just about every type of kayak above, except whitewater kayaks.
 Recreation, sit-in, sit-on, touring, ocean, and even fishing kayaks come in tandem versions.

 Tandem kayaks are longer, wider, have more weight carrying capacity, and if you’ve got a good paddle partner they’re that much easier to paddle.

 Well, that’s the rundown on the major different types of kayaks you can get.
 The thing you need to do now is decide on what type of kayaking/water you want to paddle and find the type of kayak that’s best designed and suited to that.